 Ripe mangoes can be refrigerated for 4-5 days but do not store the unripe ones in the refrigerator.
 Unripe mangos are not as soft to touch and have a green-yellow skin.
 You can keep them in a closed paper bag and throw in a half-ripe mango with the bunch to help them ripe faster.

-Mangoes need to be washed thoroughly to rid them of chemicals and bacteria before you feed it to your baby.
-A mixture of water and vinegar in a 3:1 ratio should be first used to clean the mango.
-Then, rinse it thoroughly in running water and dry them.
-Cut the mango lengthwise on all sides around the seed.
-Scoop off the flesh from the skin and cut them into tiny cubes that can be had as finger food.
+Mangoes need to be washed thoroughly to rid them of chemicals and bacteria before you feed them to your baby.
+A mixture of 1 tbsp of baking soda and 5 litres of water should be first used to clean the mango.
+Then, rinse it thoroughly under running water and dry them.
+Cut the mango lengthwise on all sides around the stone.
+Scoop off the flesh from the skin and cut it into tiny cubes that can be had as finger food or mash it properly.

 Mango Recipes for Babies

 Now that you know all you need to introduce mangoes to your baby, here are some recipes that babies love.